camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/operate-api/overview.md

 #### Filter

 Specifies which fields should match.
 Only items that match the given fields will be returned.
-Review [the Operate API explorer][operate-api-explorer] for the available fields on each object.
+Review [the Operate API Explorer][operate-api-explorer] for the available fields on each object.

 ##### Filter strings, numbers, and booleans